Paulmicha/css-organization/README.md

 *Design systems* ?
 → see [BBC's Global Experience Language](http://www.bbc.co.uk/gel), [GE’s Predix Design System](https://medium.com/ge-design/ges-predix-design-system-8236d47b0891), etc.

 The purpose of the current research at this stage is to detail what would an [ideal](https://en.wikipedia.org/wiki/TRIZ) final result be.
 Later on, we may move on to analyze concrete options, challenges and compromises.
-But for now, we'll start with a list of guiding principles in order to expose some basis of the reasoning behind the decision process.

-So here's roughly what the methodology presently looks like :
+But for now, we'll start with a list of guiding principles - here's roughly what the methodology looks like :
-- Distilled from experience, the very nature of existing guidelines and principles already makes them blueprints of and/or pointers to potential solutions.
+- Distilled from experience, the very nature of existing guidelines and principles already makes them blueprints of and/or pointers to potential ("ideal") solutions.
-- The general value and relevance of principles and tools is evaluated with factors related to communicability, developer experience (and of course, fitness for purpose).
+- The general value and relevance of principles, tools and references is evaluated with factors related to communicability, developer experience (and of course, fitness for purpose).
-- The curation (selection and exclusion) of references or resources involves criterias such as maturity, "history", standard-compliance, portability, and adoption.
+- Their curation (collection, selection) involves criterias such as maturity, "history", standard-compliance, portability, and adoption.

 ## Source code in this repository